amzn/amazon-payments-magento-2-plugin/documentation/flow.rst

 --------------
 The order, which payment has been captured for, can be refunded either fully or partially.
 Refunds are made against invoices and thus having a paid invoice assigned to the order is a necessary condition that has to be met to refund any order item.

-Refunds in Magento 2 are recorded as credit memos, so for requesting a refund with Amazon Payments you should create a credit memo first.
+Refunds in Magento 2 are recorded as credit memos, so for requesting a refund with Amazon Pay you should create a credit memo first.
 To create a credit memo login to the Magento 2 admin, open the order you want refund, click `Invoices` tab on the left, select an invoice you want to refund and click on it.

 A preview of the selected invoice will appear.
 Make sure that you are on the single invoice preview page and click the `Credit Memo` button.